The Falsity of the Ideology of Liberal Democracy

 Because billionaires from illegal activities are not known now,[5] and because in the past it is known that Western states were the ones who organized drug trafficking, the second option is the right one: states control organized crime.

 Consider that estimates are largely inaccurate.
-Even if the annual average profits of organized crime were 100 billion dollars, they would amount to 3,000 billion dollars in 30 years.
-A sufficiently high amount, so as to make those who control organized crime some of the richest men on the planet, and there should be hundreds of billionaires from illegal activities.
+Even if the profits invested from drug trafficking alone were 10 times smaller, organized crime would have a fortune of 8,802 billion dollars.[6]
+A sufficiently high amount to make those who control organized crime some of the richest men on the planet, and there should be hundreds of billionaires from illegal activities.
 As both versions are false, even in the case where the organized crime’s profits were only a fraction of the real ones, we reach the same conclusion: states control organized crime.

 If the Western States are those which organize the global drug trafficking, this means that: